 Openings

-The SEE Lab has fully-funded Ph.D. student positions in Environmental Engineering with an anticipated start date of January 2025 (Spring Semester).
+The SEE Lab has a fully-funded Ph.D. student position in Civil and Environmental Engineering with an anticipated start date of January 2025 (Spring Semester).

 Please see the job posting here for more information and application details.